 Improve and refine financial leverage

-These tools are the same ones used to manage price risk in other commodity markets, including foreign exchange, interest rates, agriculture, and oil and gas.
-Exposure to sustained price volatility is a distinct disadvantage when it comes to competing for capital in the global marketplace and it is no surprise that demand for price risk management is finally coming of age in the petrochemicals and plastics industry.
+These financial products are the same ones used to manage price risk in other commodity markets, including foreign exchange, interest rates, agriculture, and oil and gas.
+Exposure to sustained price volatility is a distinct disadvantage when it comes to competing for capital in the global marketplace and it is no surprise that demand for price risk management is coming of age in the petrochemicals and plastics industry.

 Contacts: